daniellehoo/gatsby_dh/content/blog/london-and-edinburgh.md

 **Friday, July 6**

 We packed a lot into our one full day in Edinburgh.
 We started out at the Edinburgh Castle  and then walked through Old Town and The Royal Mile.
-Ended up walking by Parliament and Holyrood Palace (where the Queen was visiting)
+Ended up walking by Parliament and Holyrood Palace (where the Queen was visiting) and then we hiked all the way to the top of Arthur's seat (it took about 2 hours).
+We stopped for Mexican food for dinner and then went back to the hotel to chill (we ended up walking over 10 miles) and watch a bit of our guilty pleasure: Love Island.
+We went to the Bogo Club and paid a cover, but it was dead, and just got a drink at Cafe Voltaire where we were harassed by two men who wanted to know 'where we were really from.'
+Went back to Bogo and while there were now more people the music was very trance-y  so we left and got some fish and chips and called it a night.

 **Saturday, July 7**